Kaszaq/miro-chart-importer/README.md

 * mixed technologies, ie. sometimes pur js, sometimes jquery

 #### Issues/features that require Miro fixes / features implementation
+* authentication doesn't work as expected.
+Even when user is authenticated he is forced to reload the board.
+With multiple plugins that would require such action from the user it could be a bad UX.
 * the efficiency of widget creation is visibly different between creating them via SDK and comparing to how fast they are created when done by Miro itself [for instance templates drop or copy pasting hundreds of objects].
 Via SDK, as visible on pictures on top, creation of those widgets is really slow and impacts UX of this plugin
 * starting and endpoint points of lines cannot be set via SDK.
   * Because of that it is impossible to draw nice org chart with lines.
 Until this gets added to SDK, the org chart will remain not as pretty as initially planned.